kbhatt/sdk-ios/README.markdown

 API Reference
 -------------
+### Setting the plugin identifier (plugins only)
+If you are creating a specific plugin (for Unity or AdobeAIR, e.g.) by wrapping the SDK in your code, you should set the SDK's plugin identifier to something meaningful (e.g., "com.unity.JohnDoe-v1.1.1").
+Any Reserved Characters as specified by RFC 3986 will be removed and identifiers will be trimmed to 42 characters.

+    [PHAPIRequest setPluginIdentifier:(NSString *)identifier];

 ### Device tracking
 This release introduces the use of OpenUDID in addition to our own proprietary identification system for the purposes of authenticating API requests and tracking conversions across applications.
-OpenUDID is a collaborative open-source effort to create a tracking token that can be shared across the device as well as allow for user-initiared opt out of tracking.
+OpenUDID is a collaborative open-source effort to create a tracking token that can be shared across the device as well as allow for user-initiated opt out of tracking.
 There is no additional implementation to take advantage of these changes but it does introduce the following pre-processor macros you may choose to use.

 NOTE: The "test device" feature of the PlayHaven Dashboard will only work with games that send either OpenUDID or UDIDs.

 By default PH_USE_OPENUDID=1 is set, which will send the OpenUDID value for the current device with the open request.
 If you would like to opt out of OpenUDID collection, set PH_USE_OPENUDID=0 instead.
 If you opt out of OpenUDID collection, you may also remove the OpenUDID classes from your project.

 By default PH_USE_MAC_ADDRESS=1 is set, which will send the device's wifi MAC address alongside these new tokens.

 #### User Opt-Out
 To comply with Apple policies for the use of device information, we've provided a mechanism for your app to opt-out of collection of UDID and MAC addresses.
 To set the opt out status for your app, use the following method: